-Consommé is one of those classic French techniques anyone who attends graduate school learns to do.
+Consommé is one of those classic French techniques anyone who attends culinary school learns to do.
 I’ve heard all sorts of chefs roll their eyes at consommé as boring or overly fussy.
 But at its best, consommé is powerfully flavored broth so clear you can read the Bible through it.
 A well-made consommé is also one of those dishes that is far harder to execute than it looks.
 Consommé shows skill and panache without shouting, like a Saville Row shirt: Crisp, understated, but oozing style and class.
 Consommé is the Grace Kelly of soups.

 Tragically, consommé died about the same time as Princess Grace, in the early 1980s.
 What happened?
 Why do we not see it on menus anymore?
 Probably the same reason no one wears a vest with their suit these days.
 To too many chefs, consommé is passé, like sole meuniere or steak Diane.
 But I ask you to consider consommé with fresh eyes.